 Many of our members are sailors, builders and restorers of wooden boats.
 Their boats include rowing boats, putt-putts, radio controlled models, pond yachts, canoes, kayaks, steam-powered boats, sailing dinghies, dayboats and ocean-going yachts.
 Some members do not currently own boats, but we cater for them as well.

-Our Association owns a number of boats, available for members to use by themselves if you are able to handle them, or if you prefer you could be the crew for one of our experience members.
+Our Association owns a number of boats, available for members to use by themselves if you are able to handle them, or if you prefer you could be the crew for one of our experienced members.
 Once you have experience in handling the boats it is possible for you to borrow them to take to sailing days, boat festivals, or even for private sailing.

 Begonia is a gaff rigged 15’ sailing dinghy able to carry two or three people.
 She started life as a unique project, organised by the Wooden Boat Association, to construct a traditional wooden boat.

 Begonia was designed by Master Boatbuilder, Tom Whitfield, of totally traditional clinker (lapstrake) construction.
 Starting in 1991, using donated Kauri and Huon Pine, the boat was lofted, moulds made, set-up and planked, all by volunteers, under Tom's guidance.
 We were very fortunate to have the use of a shed alongside Polly Woodside.
-No better site could be hoped for such a project.
+No better site could be hoped for to undertake such a project.

 This was a unique opportunity to learn, in detail, from a master of the craft in a hands-on manner, the skills and problems of traditional construction, and was very enthusiastically received.